Geraetefreund/Asteroids/README.md

 # Asteroids
-boot.dev assignemt to write an asteroids clone.
+boot.dev assignment to write an asteroids clone.